California sand artist brings moments of Zen to storm-battered coast

 SANTA CRUZ, Calif.
-(KRON) — California’s coastline keeps getting sledge-hammered by atmospheric rivers that have left beach town residents wondering, when will January’s storms ever end?
+(KRON) – California’s coastline keeps getting sledgehammered by atmospheric rivers that have left residents wondering when January’s storms will end.

 During a recent lull between storms, storm-weary Capitola residents wandered down to their beloved beach and discovered something unexpected.
 A man was bounding across the sand with a rake.
 For hours, he artistically carved the word “persevere” hundreds of times in a giant, geometric, Zen-inspiring design.